 The steel hour and minute hands are baton-shaped and have been rhodium-plated, polished, and have white lume which turns green in the dark.
 The steel central chronograph second hand is baton-shaped with a polished finish.

 While not a true white panda dial, in certain light the dial appears white, so perhaps you could get away with calling this a true panda dial.
-Whatever you call it, the dial design – despite not referencing a specific past model or not being painted with faux patinated lume – has classic good looks.
+Despite not referencing a past model or being painted with faux patinated lume, the dial has classic good looks.

 A vertical clutch not only reduces the violent vibration of the chronograph second hand when you hit start compared to a horizontal clutch or cam operated design – it also prevents loss of power from the chronograph that would otherwise negatively affect the timekeeping rate of the watch.
 That is why a column-wheel with a vertical clutch is regarded as the most premium configuration for a chronograph.
 And why vertical clutches are mostly seen on watches costing quite a bit more.